Financial Aid Information

 Parents may choose to borrow the Federal Direct PLUS Loan for students enrolled at least half-time.
 Eligibility is based upon an approved credit check.
 Students must complete the FAFSA to apply for the PLUS loan.

 Students may be awarded a Federal Work-Study award as part of their financial aid package.
 This federal work study program provides funds for students to be employed while enrolled, at least half-time, in an eligible program of study.
-Students may gain part-time work experience through employment opportunities at the Middletown campus, Meriden Center, or through the Community Service Program (typically off-campus).
+Students may gain part-time work experience through employment opportunities on-campus or through the Community Service Program (typically off-campus).
 See the financial aid office to inquire about work study opportunities.

 Satisfactory Academic Progress Policy for Financial Aid Recipients